-Markell began his career in the private sector helping lead the wireless technology revolution as the 13th employee at Nextel, where he served as senior vice president for corporate development.
+Beginning his career in the private sector, Markell helping lead the wireless technology revolution as the 13th employee at Nextel, where he served as senior vice president for corporate development.
 His other business experience includes a senior management position at Comcast Corporation, work as a consultant with McKinsey and Company and as a banker at First Chicago Corporation.

 He was elected state treasurer in 1998, winning three consecutive terms, including his last re-election in November of 2006.
 As treasurer, Markell worked to improve the lives of Delawareans through innovative programs aimed at cutting spending and improving fiscal responsibility.
 He has been recognized in Delaware and across the country as a leader in promoting policies to help all people achieve their economic potential.

 Markell was born and raised in Newark, Delaware, and graduated from Newark High School along with his wife, Carla.
 He went on to receive an undergraduate degree in economics and development studies from Brown University and an MBA from the University of Chicago.
 Markell is a Henry Crown Fellow and a Rodel Fellow at the Aspen Institute.
-He resides in Wilmington, Delaware, with his wife and their two children, Molly (19) and Michael (16), along with their puppy Rue (recently adopted), Belle the cat, and Norma the goldfish.
+He resides in Wilmington, Delaware, with his wife and their two children, Molly and Michael.